 S.B.
 No. 262 amends the eligibility requirements for individuals seeking to practice public accountancy in Texas.
-The bill specifies that to receive a certificate, applicants must complete either at least 150 semester hours or quarter-hour equivalents in board-recognized courses, including an accounting concentration, or a baccalaureate degree with an accounting concentration.
-Additionally, for those with a baccalaureate degree, the bill introduces a requirement to complete two years of experience as determined by board rule.
-Other existing requirements, such as passing the uniform CPA examination and meeting work experience criteria, remain unchanged.
+The bill specifies that to receive a certificate, applicants must complete either at least 150 semester hours in board-recognized courses with an accounting concentration or a baccalaureate degree with an accounting concentration, both of which must meet the education requirements established under Section 901.254.
+Additionally, the bill introduces a new requirement that individuals with a baccalaureate degree must complete two years of experience as determined by board rule.

-The bill also modifies provisions regarding the acceptance of CPA examination results from other states.
-It allows the Texas State Board of Public Accountancy to accept examination results if the applicant met the requirements in effect in Texas at the time the credit was earned.
-Furthermore, it clarifies that the board may accept partial completion of the CPA examination from another state if the standards are equal to or higher than Texas's standards.
+The bill also modifies the acceptance criteria for the uniform CPA examination from other states, allowing the Texas State Board of Public Accountancy to accept examination results if the applicant met the requirements in effect in Texas at the time the credit was earned.
+Furthermore, it allows for partial completion of the CPA examination from other states under certain conditions, ensuring that the standards are equal to or higher than those prescribed by Texas law.
 The Texas State Board of Public Accountancy is tasked with adopting necessary rules to implement these changes, which will take effect on August 1, 2026.

 Statutes affected: